Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: Subset-Level Analysis

 \section{Subset-Level Analysis}

 We analyzed the impact of cultural adaptation, and error correction in human translation on the overall results by calculating the models' accuracies for subsets of samples that were culturally adapted (n = 53), corrected (n = 89), and the rest that were deemed semantically comparable (n = 1,617).
+The 8 samples that both annotators found ambiguous were excluded from the subset analysis.
 For these analyses, we compared the results of open models of moderate to large size, as smaller models often performed near random even on the English dataset.
 We compared the results across three versions of the dataset---the original English, the human translated Estonian, and the machine translated Estonian created with the detailed prompt.\footnote{The machine translated dataset created with the simple prompt shows very similar results.}